ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     6. Upload the code coverage reports to Codecov
 2. **Setup**: Sets up the S3 bucket used for Terraform backend
     1. Start the pipeline on Ubuntu
-    2. Checkout (clone) the repository
-    3. Set up Terraform
-    4. Verify the Terraform script by formatting and then conducting a check again
-    5. Initialise Terraform backend
-    6. Validate the Terraform script to run
-    7. View the plan for the Terraform deployment
+    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
-    8. Apply the Terraform plan (this step is failable as the backend S3 bucket and DynamoDB tables may already exist)
+    3. This step can fail if the backend S3 bucket and DynamoDB tables may already exist, but this is anticipated and CI will ignore the error
-3. **ECR**: Set up the ECR Repository
+3. **ECR**: Set up the Elastic Container Registry (ECR) Repository
     1. Start the pipeline on Ubuntu
-   2. Checkout (clone) the repository
-   3. Set up Terraform
-   4. Verify the Terraform script by formatting and then conducting a check again
-   5. Initialise Terraform backend
-   6. Validate the Terraform script to run
-   7. View the plan for the Terraform deployment
+    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
-   8. Apply the Terraform plan (this step is failable as the repository may already exist)
+    3. This step can fail if the ECR repository already exist
 4. **Deploy**: Use Terraform to deploy the application to AWS
     1. Start the pipeline on Ubuntu
-   2. Checkout (clone) the repository
-   3. Set up Terraform
-   4. Verify the Terraform script by formatting and then conducting a check again
-   5. Initialise Terraform backend
-   6. Validate the Terraform script to run
-   7. View the plan for the Terraform deployment
-   8. Apply the Terraform plan
+    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
-   9. If the application of the plan fails, destroy the resources created
+    3. If the application of the plan fails, destroy the resources created

 Here is a diagram representing the overall flow of processes implemented in the workflow file: